 Women are the most common victims of gender bias.
-A 1999 study found that both male and female recruiters are more likely to hire male applicants, regardless if they have an identical CV to a female applicant.
+A recent study found that both male and female recruiters are more likely to hire male applicants, regardless if they have an identical CV to a female applicant.
 Women are also less likely to be offered promotions than men, especially after giving birth.

 Avoiding Gender Bias: Fortunately, gender bias is easy to avoid once you’ve identified it; simply try switching the genders.
 If your perception changes, then that means your decision is affected by gender bias and you should reconsider immediately.

 Age bias, also known as age discrimination or ageism, is a type of unconscious bias that leads to the belief that older people can’t do their job as well as younger people or vice-versa.

 Obviously, not only is this unfair but it’s also detrimental to the employer.
 With age comes experience and expertise–two things that are critical to any successful business.
 On the other hand, young employees tend to grasp new technologies faster and may contribute in novel ways in a traditional role.

 Avoiding Age Bias: In order to avoid ageism in the workplace, it’s important to make younger employees realise the value of older employees and vice versa.
 You can do this by creating events and situations where they can interact and get to know each other better.
 This way, older employees can pass on their wisdom to their younger counterparts, who, in turn, can orient them about things that their older counterparts may not be familiar with.